Charlie9009/CI_PP2_UPM/README.md

 </details>
 <hr>

-18. I want the user to get feedback and conformation if they fill out a form wrong or right.
+18. I want the user to get feedback and confirmation if they fill out a form right or wrong.

 |                   Feature                       |        Action        |                 Expected result                          |   Actual result     |
 |            :----------:                         |    :------------:    |               :-----------------:                        | :---------------:   |